 Using the FCMAT LCFF calculator, the school has calculated it will receive the amount stated above in Supplemental and Concentration funding under the Local Control Funding Formula.
-Our student population of English learners, students identified as low income, and Foster Youth far exceeds the 55% unduplicated threshold for using our funds schoolwide.
+Our student population of English learners, students identified as low income, and Foster

+Youth far exceeds the 55% unduplicated threshold for using our funds schoolwide.
 The school will expend these funds according to the identified areas of need for our unduplicated pupils.
 The largest amount of funding is aimed directly at interventions for academic supports for completing credits, which will lead towards successful graduation.

-To better serve our at-risk and highly mobile population, the Local Control and Accountability Plan includes the following possible additional actions and services such as, but not limited to additional services for socio-emotional support, Professional development and curriculum for English learner, and early monitoring and interventions for potential graduates.
+To better serve our at-risk and highly mobile population, the Local Control and Accountability Plan includes the following possible additional actions and services such as, but not limited to:

+- Additional services for social-emotional support - Professional development and curriculum for English learners - Continuously evolving CTE program designed to promote college and career readiness - Early monitoring and interventions for struggling potential graduates

 The school implements a personalized learning experience for English learners, low income, Foster Youth, and Special Education students that is strategically integrated with their unique academic and socio-emotional needs.
 The school has calculated the amount it intends to receive in Supplemental and Concentration funding under the Local Control Funding Formula.
 These funds are based on the number of English learners, students identified as low income, and Foster Youth.
-The school's proportional percentage has been calculated and we have demonstrated that we have met the proportional percentage by spending all supplemental and concentration funds allocated, on services for the unduplicated student population, as outline in the LCAP.
+The school's proportional percentage has been calculated and we have demonstrated that we have met the proportional percentage by spending all supplemental and concentration funds allocated, on services for the unduplicated student population, as outlined in the LCAP.
 The LCAP demonstrates that funds are principally directed to the needs of our unduplicated students.